About Us

 I recall an opportunity I had to buy an early 60s Fender Jazz bass for $150.
 But upon learning that my family was moving (again) I bought a mini bike instead.
 That bass would be worth a lot of money today!

 Within a year or so, I bought an Aria hollow body bass and an Ampeg Portaflex amp.
 Our band played Steppenwolf's "The Pusher" at a high school assembly, though we did an instrumental version, assuming that singing the lyrics might get us in trouble!
-In the early 70s I upgraded to a Gibson Grabber and a Peavey amp.
+After a few years, I upgraded to a Gibson Grabber and a Peavey amp.

 In more recent years, I've been playing an Alvarez 6-string acoustic.
 But the itch to build another electric guitar was lurking just under the surface.
-My wife took notice and contacted a local custom guitar builder that we know and for a birthday gift, I received an Ash body blank and book-matched quilted maple for a top.
+Through a contact with a local custom guitar builder, I got an Ash body blank and book-matched quilted maple for a top.

 Here's a photo of the finished product - you can see I went with a traditional 3-tone sunburst.